13 Native American Scholarships for College (2026 - 2027)

 • Membership in a federally recognized tribe.

-• Participation in extracurricular or community activities.
+• Participation in extracurricular or community activities, such as sports, cultural programs, or youth leadership groups.

 • Submission of an essay and letters of recommendation.

 Recipients typically receive $1,000 to $5,000 annually to support college tuition and related expenses.
+Strong candidates often demonstrate a commitment to giving back through mentoring younger students, promoting wellness in their communities, or serving as positive role models.

 What Is the Udall Undergraduate Scholarship?